Murder of Yang Xin: Police investigation

 Nicole Irvine, from the Virginia Tech police department said she saw Yang's body lying on the ground and Zhu walking towards her with Yang's head in his hand.
 When the police ordered Zhu to put his hands in the air, he dropped the head to the ground.
 Irvine found a kitchen knife on the cafe table, and Zhu told her that he had a hammer and more knives in his backpack.

 Corey Cox, a cafe worker who witnessed the attack, said that Zhu lunged at Yang and cut her head off with a knife.
 Zhu was on top of Yang, and while he was cutting off her head, Zhu was staring at Yang with a "blank, determined" look on his face.
 Cox hid behind the counter and called 911 while his manager and the other customers fled from the shop.

 Seven other cafe workers informed the police that Zhu and Yang were not arguing prior to the attack.

 Investigators asked to search Zhu's phone, computer, and diaries for clues on the attack.

 Kim Beisecker, the director of the Cranwell International Center, said that Zhu had only recently met Yang.
 Zhu was listed as one of Ms. Yang's emergency contacts.

 Zhu's landlord, Will Segar, said that Zhu behaved strangely and belligerently.
 For example, Zhu rented an apartment with two other people and had refused to turn up the heat in the apartment, which caused the pipes to freeze and break.
 Segar then installed a thermostat, but Zhu then shut down the heater.

-Virginia Tech had a security notification system that was set up after the 2007 shootings.
+Virginia Tech had a security notification system that was set up after the 2007 shooting on campus.
 On Wednesday night, when Zhu decapitated Yang, this system sent about 60,000 emergency notifications to 30,000 subscribers in half an hour.
 The director of the Office of Recovery and Support at Virginia Tech said the experience was "retraumatizing" following the 2007 shooting.

 Prosecutors described Zhu as "obsessed" and "jilted".
 While Zhu was held at the Montgomery County jail, he was also evaluated at a mental hospital.

 Sentence

 Zhu was charged with first-degree murder and sentenced on April 19, 2010.

 Montgomery County Judge Gino Williams certified the murder charges against Zhu.
-In December, 2009, the plea hearing was held in Christiansburg, Virginia.
+In December 2009, the plea hearing was held in Christiansburg, Virginia.

-In April, 2010, Montgomery Circuit Judge Robert Turk sentenced Zhu Haiyang to life imprisonment without parole.
+In April 2010, Montgomery Circuit Judge Robert Turk sentenced Zhu Haiyang to life imprisonment without parole.

 Attorney Brad Finch described Zhu's murder as "extremely brutal" and was pleased that Turk sentenced Zhu to life in prison.

 In prison, Zhu wrote a letter saying that Yang's rejecting him "forced" him to kill her as Zhu loved her so much.